-No fewer than 21 days prior to the bid opening date, a bidder will have in place advertisements soliciting sub-bids on this Contract from DBEs.
-If, due to the bidding schedule established by the District, 21 days are not available, advertisements for a shorter reasonable period of time is acceptable.
-Such advertisements will refer only to bids for the District's contract and will specify the categories of work for which subcontracting opportunities exist for the District's contract.
+No fewer than 21 days prior to the bid opening date, a bidder will have in place advertisements soliciting subbids on this Contract from DBEs.
+If, due to the bidding schedule established by BART, 21 days are not available, advertisements for a shorter reasonable period of time is acceptable.
+Such advertisements will refer only to bids for BART's contract and will specify the categories of work for which subcontracting opportunities exist for BART's contract.
 The advertisements will be placed in three or more paid daily or weekly minority and/or women trade association newspapers or other minority and/or women trade focus publications or media.
 The advertisements will be in publications or media that can reasonably be expected to reach both women and minority DBE firms that are likely to bid on this Contract.